crojack/cinnamon-settings-manager/README.md

 ### Custom Application Icon

-If you have created a custom icon for the main Cinnamon Settings Manager application:
+I have created a svg application icon but if you don't like it and if you have created a custom icon for the main Cinnamon Settings Manager application:

 1. **Place your SVG icon file** as `cinnamon-settings-manager.svg` in the project root directory (recommended)
 2. **Alternative PNG format**: Use `cinnamon-settings-manager.png` for a 64x64 pixel icon